 Credit Building Credit Cards

-This category, also known as bad credit credit cards, is applicable if you have an insufficient or poor credit history (why is my credit score low).
+This category, also known as bad credit credit cards, is applicable if you have an insufficient or poor credit history.
 Unfortunately, these types of cards are riddled with fees, such as annual fees, monthly servicing fees, credit limit increase fees, application fees, program fees, and other nonsense.
 For that reason, it’s best to avoid these if at all possible.